 I finally shot down the exit with my last available burst of energy and sat dazed and shaking in front of the hotel.
 Walt pulled alongside a minute later, looking at least as bad as I felt.
 We dragged our bikes inside and collapsed.

 “Gentlemen, start your gentlemen!”

-The International Human-Powered Vehicle Races brought together what must surely have been the most bizarre collection of hardware ever to roll around the famed Indy 500 Speedway.
+The International Human-Powered Vehicle Races (IHPVA) brought together what must surely have been the most bizarre collection of hardware ever to roll around the famed Indy 500 Speedway.
 There are a lot of strange ways to put together wheels, pedals, and a seat, and many of the machines here looked ridiculous until they wheeled onto the track and easily exceeded the 55 mile-an-hour speed limit on muscle power alone.
 It was a weekend of high-tech camaraderie and new world records, of serious athletes and creative tinkerers.
 In this outer fringe of the bicycle world, I had my first taste of crowds — and it spoiled me terribly.

 “Ah yes, a TA crossover.
 You need to tweak your eccentric a bit.”

 “Have you played with a cable linkage?”

 “Whaddya end up with fer trail on yer front end there, ‘bout an inch?”